 Amortization of intangible assets.
-Total amortization of intangible assets incurred was \$26 million and \$20 million for the fiscal quarters ended May 4, 2014 and May 5, 2013, respectively.
-Total amortization of intangible assets incurred was \$51 million and \$39 million for the two fiscal quarters ended May 4, 2014 and May 5, 2013, respectively.
-The increase in amortization expense for the fiscal quarter and two fiscal quarters ended May 4, 2014 was attributable to the increase in amortizable intangible assets from the CyOptics and Javelin Semiconductor Inc. acquisitions completed in fiscal year 2013.
-We anticipate our amortization expense will be substantially higher in future periods, primarily as a result of increases in amortizable intangible assets from acquisitions we completed in fiscal year 2013 as well as from completing the acquisition of LSI which closed on May 6, 2014.
+Total amortization of intangible assets incurred was \$196 million and \$20 million for the fiscal quarters ended August 3, 2014 and August 4, 2013, respectively.
+Total amortization of intangible assets incurred was \$247 million and \$59 million for the three fiscal quarters ended August 3, 2014 and August 4, 2013, respectively.
+The increase in amortization expense for the fiscal quarter and three fiscal quarters ended August 3, 2014 was primarily attributable to the increase in amortizable intangible assets from the LSI acquisition.
+We anticipate our amortization expense will be substantially higher in future periods, primarily as a result of significant increases in amortizable intangible assets from recent acquisitions, most notably the LSI acquisition, as well as the PLX acquisition.

 Restructuring charges.
-We incurred \$8 million in restructuring charges for the fiscal quarter ended May 4, 2014, compared to restructuring charges of \$1 million for the fiscal quarter ended May 5, 2013, which was recorded in operating expenses.
-We incurred \$25 million in restructuring charges for the two fiscal quarters ended May 4, 2014, compared to restructuring charges of \$2 million for the two fiscal quarter ended May 5, 2013, of which \$5 million and \$20 million were recorded in costs of products sold (see "Gross Margin" above) and in operating expenses, respectively.
-These restructuring charges were due primarily to the planned closure of a fabrication facility as a result of the integration of the CyOptics business and the employee termination costs relating to Avago employees whose employment will be terminated following the LSI acquisition.
-We expect to incur additional restructuring charges in future periods as a result of further integration and alignment of completed acquisitions and acquisitions that we may make in the future, including the LSI acquisition which closed May 6, 2014.
+Restructuring charges for the fiscal quarter ended August 3, 2014 were \$98 million, which include \$11 million and \$87 million in costs of products sold and in operating expenses, respectively.
+Restructuring charges for the three fiscal quarters ended August 3, 2014 were \$123 million, which include \$16 million and \$107 million in costs of products sold and in operating expenses, respectively.
+These restructuring charges were due primarily to employee termination costs following the LSI acquisition.
+Restructuring charges were \$1 million and \$3 million for the fiscal quarter and the three fiscal quarters ended August 4, 2013, respectively.
+We expect to incur additional restructuring charges in future periods as a result of further integration and alignment of the completed LSI and CyOptics acquisitions, integration of the recently completed PLX acquisition and acquisitions that we may make in the future.